cjheath/facetious/README.md

 # Facetious

-A Faceted search extension for ActiveRecord
+A faceted search extension for ActiveRecord

 ## Installation